 A:

-- Support implementation of standardized outage data
+- Support implementation of standardized outage data using the Common Information Model (CIM)

 A. Many utilities display outage data on the web, while others only post to Twitter or Facebook.
 Some utilities do not share outage data information at all.
 There was no industry 'standard' or guidance on how to share this data.
 Some utilities do not share outage data.
 Some utilities share outage data, but the data is in different formats.